 If your budget is too tight to hire a standard caterer, consider preparing your wedding feast yourself or with the help of a friend or relative.
 If you so desire, you can prepare a complete dinner from scratch.
 And if you don’t think it is possible for you, then there are other ways you can follow.
 There are numerous ways you can do so, such as:

 Having food from a restaurant allows you to serve it in any way you want, such as buffet or family-style.
-But know that you’ll need people to help you set up the meal and clean up afterward.
+But know that you’ll need people to help you set up the meal and clean up afterwards.
 So the best is to employ young relatives, friends or employees from the restaurant where you placed your order for the job.

 Prepared meals can be purchased at your local deli or grocery store.
 In the event that you don’t have a lot of assistance with your DIY wedding menu, you can obtain food that can be served cold instead.
 Some of the best options to consider are sandwich trays, coleslaw, pasta salad, potato salad, and fruit and veggie trays.
 All you have to do is to purchase them in advance and organize them at the wedding.